Question

 Messaging dataset

-- Other metrics within this dataset are Agent messages, Requester messages and Requester replies.
+Other metrics in this dataset are Agent messages, Requester messages and Requester replies.

 More context

-When analyzing ticket comment activity, you can report on who posted the comment, the agent or the end-user, and you can report on how that comment was posted to the ticket, the comment is public or internal.
+When you analyze ticket comment activity, you can report on who posted the comment (agent or end user) and whether the comment is public or internal.
 Only agents can post internal comments.
-To learn more, see the article: Adding comments to tickets.
+To learn more, see Adding comments to tickets.

 The following metrics allow you to report on ticket comments: